 - Parents/carers of children with SEND are encouraged to contact the academy to arrange additional visits to the academy during the school day, as well as on Open Evening. - Open day visits to look around the academy and Open Evenings for parents/carers to view the school and talk to staff. - Parents/carers of children with SEND are given time to share any information and concerns regarding admission and transition arrangements with the SENCO and Transition Leader.
 This allows for open discussions regarding the suitability of placement and the necessary arrangements and resources that would need to be put in place to best meet the child's needs. - We attend the Halton transition event each summer term to meet with primary feeder school teachers. - Transition meetings with the school SENCO and primary schools take place for every child with SEND.
 This may include additional visits to OCA, or OCA staff visiting children in their primary setting to support transition. - Liaison with other professionals working with a child, where appropriate. - Transition days take place in the summer term.
-When required, the SENCO and Transition Leader offer additional and individualised transition arrangements for children with SEND and/or additional vulnerabilities, in order to alleviate any anxieties they may have during this important time. - Our first SEND summer school was held in July 2023 to provide children with SEND the opportunity to have lesson taster sessions and familiarise themselves with the school building and key staff.
-This also provided an opportunity for both children and parent/carers to ask any questions. - Pupils with SEN are made aware of their SEND Department links who they will have access to during year 7.
+When required, the SENCO and Transition Leader offer additional and individualised transition arrangements for children with SEND and/or additional vulnerabilities, in order to alleviate any anxieties they may have during this important time. - Pupils with SEN are made aware of their SEND Department links who they will have access to during year 7.